Logarithmic corrections to O($a$) and O($a^2$) effects in lattice QCD with Wilson or Ginsparg-Wilson quarks: Discussion

 \section{Discussion}

 We have computed the 1-loop anomalous dimensions of all mass-dimension~5 and 6 operators relevant for the minimal basis describing lattice artifacts from either the Wilson or Ginsparg-Wilson action up to and including $\ord(a^2)$.
 This also includes all relevant massive operators as well as the necessary generalisation to the quenched case, mixed actions or use of two distinct lattice discretisation for different quark flavours.
 These 1-loop coefficients of the anomalous dimension matrix modify the leading asymptotic lattice spacing dependence from the classical integer power $a^n$ behaviour to $a^n[\gbar^2(1/a)]^{\hat{\Gamma}_i^{(n)}}$.
 Only for the quenched case and mixed actions considered here additional factors of $\log(\gbar^2(1/a))$ occur, see also section~\ref{sec:RGIs}.
 Here $\hat{\Gamma}_i^{(n)}=\hat{\gamma}_i^{(n)}+n_i$ takes suppressions from matching coefficients by $\gbar^{2n_i}(1/a)$ into account.
 In practice we only know whether the tree-level matching coefficients vanish for the lattice actions considered here except for the massive operators of tmQCD, where the full mixing with massive operators is currently not available.
 We explicitly write here the additional superscript in $\hat{\Gamma}_i^{(n)}$, which has been dropped until now, to include also $\ord(a)$ corrections, i.e.~$n=1$.
+We have discussed those effects already before~\cite{Husung:2019ytz} without taking the massive operators into account.
+We only mention those effects briefly.

 For example at $\Nf=3$ we found the lowest values of the massless spectrum to be $\hat{\Gamma}_\mathrm{min}^{(1)}\approx 0.074$ for the $\ord(a)$ lattice artifacts of unimproved Wilson quarks and $\hat{\Gamma}_\mathrm{min}^{(2)}\approx 0.25$ for the $\ord(a^2)$ lattice artifacts of both non-perturbatively $\ord(a)$ improved Wilson quarks and Ginsparg-Wilson quarks.
 For typical numbers of flavours $\Nf=0,2,3,4$ all powers in the coupling from the massless operator basis improve the convergence towards the continuum limit as $a\searrow 0$ due to being positive.
 Only maximally twisted Wilson quarks without explicit $\ord(a)$ improvement have e.g.~at $\Nf=2$ one slightly negative power in the coupling $\hat{\Gamma}_\mathrm{min}^{(2)}\approx -0.122$ for the massless operator basis arising from the contribution of 4-fermion operators that violate chiral symmetry.
 Those contributions become worse for increasing number of flavours.
 In contrast to the non-perturbatively $\ord(a)$ improved lattice actions those operators can arise here already at tree-level matching due to the renormalisation of contact terms from double insertions of the mass-dimension~5 operator basis in the SymEFT.